A person holding a vhs tape

 The short answer is no. No manufacturer still makes new VCRs and the last VCR to be made was in 2016 by Funai Electric.
 Most makers stopped making videocassette recorders long before then.

 That’s because VHS movies were mostly replaced by DVD, Blu-ray discs, and digital video streaming.
-These options offered higher picture quality than old tapes.
+These options offered higher picture quality than old VHS tapes.
 While you could still get a VCR/DVD combo or Blu-ray player for a while, making VHS recorders simply wasn’t profitable anymore because not many people continued to buy them.

 The Rise and Fall of VCRs